biotite-dev/biotite/doc/tutorial/sequence/profiles.rst

 .. currentmodule:: biotite.sequence

 This is where *sequence profiles* come into play:
-The condense the a collection of aligned sequences into a matrix that tracks the frequency of each symbol at each position of the alignment.
+They condense a collection of aligned sequences into a matrix that tracks the frequency of each symbol at each position of the alignment.
 Hence, asking the questions such as '*How frequent is an alanine at the n-th position?*' becomes a trivial indexing operation.